Jump to content Jump to footer

 Status:

-The Netherlands Film Fund and the Norwegian Film Institute (NFI) have concluded a cooperation agreement to encourage the co-production of long documentaries between Norway and the Netherlands.
+The Norwegian Film Institute (NFI) and the Netherlands Film Fund have signed an agreement to encourage the production of long documentaries co-produced by Norway and The Netherlands.

 Apart from the quality of the content of the script, the artistic value, individual character and urgency of the project, we will look at the creative and technical spending in the Netherlands, the international track record of both the Dutch and other (co-)producers and a real prospect of future cooperation between the two producers.

-The production company will be represented by the Dutch minority co-producer (click here).
-He/she will have had prime responsibility as a majority producer for the realisation of a minimum of one long documentary with a cinema release.
+Applications can be submitted by the Dutch minority co-producer (click here).
+He/she must have had prime responsibility as a majority producer for the realisation of a minimum of one long documentary with a cinema release.

 • Up to € 70,000 per documentary